We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 - Le Meridien

 If you don’t want to use your points within the Starwood portfolio, you can transfer your SPG points to Marriott on a 1:3 basis (1 Starpoint=3 Marriott points) to stay at any Marriott or Ritz-Carlton property.
-Marriott stays require more points per nightly stay, that’s why you get more Marriott points for transferring, and for signing up for the Marriott Rewards® Premier Credit Card.
+Marriott stays require more points per nightly stay, that’s why you get more Marriott points for transferring, and for signing up for the Marriott Rewards® Premier Credit Card (EXPIRED).

 You can also transfer your Chase Ultimate Rewards points to Marriott and then to Starwood, but it doesn’t always make sense.
 It’s also worth noting, with the merger between the two hotel chains it’s possible that the two credit cards are replaced by a new one, so taking advantage of these offers while they are still around is a good idea.